chrisjberry/datafluencyCB/docs/04_multiple_regression_2.md

 \

 Altenmuller et al. (2021) concluded that participants' `attitude` _moderated_ "the effect of a researcher disclosing being personally `affected` (vs. `not affected` ) by their own research on participants' `trustworthiness` ascriptions regarding the research".
-That is, `attitude` moderates the main effect of `group` on `trustworthiness`.
+That is, `attitude` moderates the effect of `group` on `trustworthiness`.

 It could also be said that the effect of a researcher saying that they are personally affected by their own research moderates the relationship between `attitude` and `trustworthiness` (or `credibility`).
 That is, the `group` moderates the relationship between `attitude` and `trustworthiness`.
 A relationship is present when the researcher says they are affected, but absent when they say they are not affected.